Close

 SyncWords services feature live human captioners to provide real-time captions for virtual events spoken in English, Spanish, Portuguese, French, and German.
 Translations in 100+ languages are achieved with advanced AI translations.
 The accuracy of human captioning exceeds 98% and often surpasses 99.3%.

-Ready to go live?
-Contact us to discuss your virtual event production options.
-We are happy to answer your questions about virtual event technology, including live stream captions.
+Want to discuss your live caption options at your next event?
+Contact us to discuss your event production options.
+We are happy to answer your questions about live, hybrid, and virtual event technology.